mongodb/docs/source/includes/api/list-tables/requests/index-definitions-update.rst

    * - | ``mappings``
        | ``.dynamic``
      - boolean
+     - Conditional
-     - Required
+     - Required if ``mappings.fields`` is omitted.

-     - Indicates whether the index uses dynamic or static mappings.
+       Indicates whether the index uses dynamic or static mappings.
+For dynamic mapping, set the value to ``true``.
+For static mapping, specify the fields to index using ``mappings.fields``.

    * - | ``mappings``
        | ``.fields``
      - object
-     - Optional
+     - Conditional
+     - Required if ``mappings.dynamic`` is ``false`` or is omitted.

-     - Object containing one or more field specifications.
-Required if ``mappings.dynamic`` is set to ``false``.
+       Object containing one or more field specifications.

    * - ``name``
      - string
-     - Required
+     - Optional
      - Name of the index.

    * - ``searchAnalyzer``
      - string
      - Optional
-     - :ref:`analyzer <analyzers-ref>` to use when searching the index.
+     - :ref:`Analyzer <analyzers-ref>` to use when searching the index.
 Defaults to :ref:`lucene.standard <ref-standard-analyzer>`.